sriram-0311/MLPR_FinalProject/src/validate/README.md

-ScreenShot: cross validation using sciket learn API and Iris sample images.
+ScreenShot: cross validation using Naive-Baysian and Logistic-regression with sign language sample images. <br />

 ![Cross Validation using sciket.](./img/cv.png)